lennymalard/melpy-project/README.md

 ### Model Summary

-We can view the model structure with:
+We can view the model structure with :

 ```python
 model.summary()